Yale School of Public Health

 Department of Pediatrics

 Mary Boyle received her medical degree from the University of Dublin, Trinity College in 2009 and practiced medicine in Ireland, the UK, and Australia, specializing in Pediatrics.
 She undertook a Diploma in Tropical Medicine and Hygiene at the London School of Hygiene and Tropical Medicine in 2012, and was an Accelerated MPH Student in the Heilbrunn Department of Population and Family Health 2014-15.
 With Dr. Shaman, she acted as Study Coordinator on his three-year project, “The Virome of Manhattan: a Testbed for Radically Advancing Understanding and Forecast of Viral Respiratory Infections.”

-Rea was a post-doctoral and then associate research scientist at Columbia University.
+Rea was a post-doctoral and then associate research scientist at Columbia University from 2013-15.
 She received her PhD in Microbiology and Cell Science at the University of Florida, where she studied the immune response to viruses and developed antiviral therapies.
 At Columbia University she focused on innate immunology of viral infections, the prevalence of respiratory viruses in the environment, and how environmental conditions affect the viability of these pathogens.

 Theresah Fiagbe received her medical degree from the Kwame Nkrumah University Of Science and Technology, School of Medical Sciences, Ghana, in 2011.
 After completing medical school she practiced as a general and emergent care physician for 3 years and continued to pursue and complete an MPH in Epidemiology from the Mailman school of Public Health, Columbia University (2015-2016).
 At Columbia, Theresah worked with Dr. Shaman as Study Coordinator on his new three-year project, “The Virome of Manhattan: A Testbed for Radically Advancing Understanding and Forecast of Viral Respiratory Infections.”